baja-ucsd/arduino-workshop1/README.md

 # arduino-workshop1

-Hello Control Team,
+Hello Control Team,;

-In this Arduino Workshop, you will learn about
+In this Arduino Workshop, you will learn about;
 (1) Github
 (2) Pycharm
 (3) Arduino